ZippyMagician/arsm/README.md

 Mostly designed for fun, this flavour of Assembly was made for Rust specifically.
 See `/docs` for more a guide for using the language.

 ## Installation
 To build from source, first clone this repository into a local directory.
-Next, run `cargo install --path path/to/repository` or run `make` in the repository's directory
+Next, run `make` in the repository's directory

 Please make sure you have [Rust](https://rust-lang.org) installed on your system before running this command.
-Once installed, you can use arsm through the cli.
+Once installed, you can use the above command and then proceed to use arsm through the cli.
 ## Testing
 Use the command `make tests` to test every case in `./test_cases`.
 A new case called `N` can be created by:
  1. Creating `N.arsm`, which is the program